sat-masters/docs/Constellation Downlink/Problem analysis/Communication Services project (CSP).md

 ## Requirements
 Some of the requirements can also be seen in the paper above.
+We have also found a contact in NASA to contact if we need more info.

 %% TODO: Write Jennifer Rock, [jennifer.l.rock@nasa.gov](mailto:jennifer.l.rock@nasa.gov). to get a specification.  %%